MicrosoftDocs/dynamics365smb-docs/financials/service-how-to-work-on-service-tasks.md

 2. Choose the line that includes the relevant service item, and then choose the **Item Worksheet** action.
 3. On the **Service Item Worksheet** page, choose **Fault/Resol.
 Codes Relationships**.
 The **Fault/Resolution Codes Relationships** window opens.

   >  [!Note]
   >  Filters are set on the relationships that are shown in the window by copying the service item group and the fault codes from the **Service Item Worksheet** window.

 4. Fill out the line.
-Choose the combination of fault and resolution codes, and then choose the **OK** button to copy it to the service item.
+Choose the combination of fault and resolution codes, and then choose **OK** to copy it to the service item.
 If an appropriate combination cannot be found, you can create a new combination in the window.

 ## See Also
 [How to: Set Up Fault Reporting](service-how-setup-fault-reporting.md)